abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 This simple `DbContext` class still needs some explanations:

-* It defines a `[ConnectionStringName]` attribute which tells ABP to use the `Default` connection string for this `Dbcontext` (You can see the [connection string document](Connection-Strings.md) to learn how ABP manages the connection strings.
-For now, you can ignore it since this document will return to this topic later).
+* It defines a `[ConnectionStringName]` attribute which tells ABP to always use the `Default` connection string for this `Dbcontext`.
-* It inherits from the `AbpDbContext<T>`  instead of the standard `DbContext` class (You can see the [EF Core integration](Entity-Framework-Core.md) document for more.
-For now, know that the `AbpDbContext<T>` base class implements some conventions of the ABP Framework to automate some common tasks for you).
+* It inherits from the `AbpDbContext<T>`  instead of the standard `DbContext` class.
+You can see the [EF Core integration](Entity-Framework-Core.md) document for more.
+For now, know that the `AbpDbContext<T>` base class implements some conventions of the ABP Framework to automate some common tasks for you.
 * It declares a `DbSet` property for the `AppUser` entity. `AppUser` shares the same table (named `AbpUsers` by default) with the `IdentityUser` entity of the [Identity module](Modules/Identity.md).
 The startup template provides this entity inside the application since we think that the User entity is generally needs to be customized in your application.
 * The constructor takes a `DbContextOptions<T>` instance.
 * It overrides the `OnModelCreating` method to define the EF Core mappings.
   * It first calls the the `base.OnModelCreating` method to let the ABP Framework to implement the base mappings for us.
   * It then configures the mapping for the `AppUser` entity.
 There is a special case for this entity, which will be explained in the next sections.
   * It finally calls the `builder.ConfigureBookStore()` extension method to configure other entities of your application.

+This design will be explained in more details after introducing the other database related projects.

+#### .EntityFrameworkCore.DbMigrations Project

+TODO